 It is essential that you know that the Goldendoodle, being a larger dog, is an animal that does require a lot more exercise than some other breeds – in particular the smaller hybrids – so you need to be ready to set aside a great deal of time to take it for walks, to play with it at home, and to keep it entertained.
 This is one reason why it is a great breed if you have children around who are happy to play with it!

 One good thing about the temperament of the Goldendoodle is that, despite being bred from what are essentially a pair of working dogs, it does not have a strong prey drive; some dogs will instinctively chase other dogs or small animals.
-A Goldendoodle, if well-trained, will leave your neighbours’ cat alone, but be aware if something moving quickly catches its eye, it may be inclined to go after it.
+If well-trained, will leave your neighbours’ cat alone, but be aware if something moving quickly catches its eye, it may be inclined to go after it.
 Training should enable you to call your dog back successfully.

-It is also important that you remember how much your Goldendoodle will enjoy water.
+It is also important that you remember how much your dog will enjoy water.
 It is very unusual for this breed not to take to water, so be prepared for it to want to be in the river, lake or pond next to where you are walking!

-The Goldendoodle is a perfect family pet for someone who is willing to put in the hours to train and exercise it, although it will need plenty of space if it is to be a happy and contended dog.
+It is a perfect family pet for someone who is willing to put in the hours to train and exercise it, although it will need plenty of space if it is to be a happy and contended dog.

 It is important to lay down the ground rules early, as your dog needs to know that you are the one who is in charge.
 This means letting it know not only when it has not done as required, but also when it has.
 The usual simple commands – sit, stay, come and so on – should be instilled into the puppy, and you will find a Goldendoodle puppy responds very well and quickly.